History of Geneva in Timeline

 In July 2015, the highest temperature recorded in Genève–Cointrin was 39.7 °C (103.5 °F).

-In 2015, Lions de Genève once again became the champions of the Swiss Basketball League.
+In 2015, Lions de Genève won the Swiss Basketball League championship.

-In the 2015 federal election for the Swiss National Council the most popular party was the PS which received 23.8% of the vote.
+In the 2015 federal election for the Swiss National Council, the PS was the most popular party with 23.8% of the vote.

 In 2016, the annual music festival in Geneva celebrated its 25th anniversary.

-In 2017, Genève-Servette HC drew three times more spectators than the football team, making it the most popular team in Geneva.
+In 2017, Genève-Servette HC drew three times more spectators than the football team, making it the most popular team in both the city and the canton of Geneva.

-In a UBS ranking of global cities in 2018, Geneva was ranked first for gross earnings, second most expensive, and fourth in purchasing power.
+In 2018, Geneva was ranked first for gross earnings, fourth in purchasing power, and the second most expensive city by UBS.

 In December 2019, the CEVA rail line fully opened as part of the Léman Express regional rail network.